TechCompare

 Why do CMYK values look different from what my printer produces?

-Can I test a colour pair for colour-blind accessibility?
+Can I test a color pair for color-blind accessibility?

-The Contrast Checker handles luminance contrast, which is the single biggest factor for low-vision and many forms of colour-blindness.
-For specific colour-vision deficiency simulation use a dedicated tool in addition — the contrast check is necessary but not always sufficient.
+The Contrast Checker handles luminance contrast, which is the single biggest factor for low-vision and many forms of color-blindness.
+For specific color-vision deficiency simulation, use a dedicated tool in addition.
+The contrast check is necessary but not always sufficient.

-Do I need to memorise HSL, HSV, and HWB differences?
+Do I need to memorize HSL, HSV, and HWB differences?

 Not really.
 The Color Picker converts between them live, so you can see what reducing saturation in HSL looks like as HSV or RGB and pick whichever mental model fits your workflow.